carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 >## Activity
 >
 > In small groups, consider the following potential machine learning project.
-Discuss 2-3 potential points at which bias may enter the pipeline, and questions/strategies GLAM staff might want to consider in order to manage it:
+Discuss 2-3 potential points at which bias may enter the pipeline, and questions/strategies GLAM staff might want to consider in order to manage it.
 >
 >
+> >## Discuss
-> *An art museum is keen to make a newly acquired digitised collection of 20,000 Southeast Asian photographs more discoverable within the main museum image search.
+> >*An art museum is keen to make a newly acquired digitised collection of 20,000 Southeast Asian photographs more discoverable within the main museum image search.
 Aside from a collection level description noting the provenance of the collection from a 19th century English explorer, the individual images have very little in the way of item level description except for some captions ascribed by the collector.
 A model will be trained to classify these images.
 In order to build the training data set, the art museum is considering setting up a public crowdsourcing project is set up asking members of the public to tag a set of images with as many descriptive words as they can.*
+> >
+> >
+> {: .solution}
 {: .challenge}